itpp-labs/pos-addons/pos_debt_notebook/doc/index.rst

 * Instead of using Debt Journal, customer can purchase *Credits* via *Credit Products*
 * When you create *Credit product*, don't forget to set **Credit Product** field
 * *Credit products* can be sold via POS and via invoices (including eCommerce).
 The later requires `another module <https://apps.odoo.com/apps/modules/10.0/pos_debt_notebook_sync/>`_ to notify POS about eCommerce sales, otherwise POS will get updates about invoices only after POS reloading.
 * Note.
-Taxes on purchasing *Credit Products* are not supported.
-Taxes are applied on purchasings normal products.
+Taxes on purchasing *Credit Products* are supported for purchasing via invoices (including eCommerce), but not for sales via POS.
+For taxed Credit Products in invoices only untaxed amount is added to credit amount.

 Manual Credit Updates
 ---------------------